JosephNdegwa/Pitchy/README.md

 * Visual Studio

 # To-do
-* Add funtion to save favorite newsrooms
+* Add funtion to save favorite category
-* Add other pages so that users can navigate news locally
+* Add other pages so that users can navigate through different categories
+* Update the upvote and downvote funtionality

 # Contact information
 For further enqueries please contact